DannyArends/D-coding/README.md

 external libraries:

 - (Optional for GUI) Download and install SDL for your platform (http://www.libsdl.org/)
-- (R for Statistical) Download and install R for your platform (http://www.r-project.org/)
+- (R for Statistics) Download and install R for your platform (http://www.r-project.org/)
+- (Aligner) Download and install BLAST (ftp://ftp.ncbi.nlm.nih.gov/blast/)

 Compile with using rake, dmd on your %PATH%: